Security proofs for practical QKD: variations, techniques, gaps, and limitations: Families of security proofs

 Still, we note that via the analysis in Ref.~\cite{koashi_efficient_2006}, it is possible to reduce the main task in a phase error correction based security proof to the question of finding a ``statistical'' bound on the number of phase errors in detected rounds corresponding to single-photon emissions by Alice.
 In existing EUR-based security proofs, one computes bounds on the same quantity in order to bound $H_\mathrm{max}^{\bar{\epsilon}}(X_A^m | B^m)_{\mathcal{E}_X(\rho)}$ on the detected single-photon component.
 Thus, one major non-trivial step in the usage of these proof techniques is the same --- upper bound the number of phase errors (in rounds where Alice emitted a single photon and it was detected) through statistical arguments.
 As a result, a lot of the factors that must be considered for EUR based security proofs also apply to phase error correction based proofs, as we now explain.

 For instance, one must properly define the state on which the number of phase errors is bounded.
 Typically, an upper bound on the number of phase errors in the detected single-photon rounds is obtained.
-This is justified via breaking up the measurement into a two step process where the first step decides whether or not the round will be detected, followed by the rest of the measurement which dictates the final measurement result when the round is detected \cite{koashi_efficient_2006,tomamichel_largely_2017,tupkary_phase_2024}.
-While this argument works straightforwardly when all detectors have the same detection efficiency, this must be modified \cite{tupkary_phase_2024} in the case when the different detectors have varying efficiencies, as previously discussed in \cref{subsec:eur}.
-For passive setups, this additionally requires the beam splitter to be perfectly balanced, and there is no currently known modification that can be used for more general passive setups.
+This is justified via breaking up the measurement into a two step process where the first step decides whether or not the round will be detected, followed by the rest of the measurement which dictates the final measurement result when the round is detected \cite{koashi_efficient_2006,tomamichel_largely_2017}.
+While this argument works straightforwardly when all detectors have the same detection efficiency, this must be modified in the case when the different detectors have varying efficiencies, as previously discussed in \cref{subsec:eur}.
+For passive setups, the effective basis choice is now implemented by the beam splitter, and depends on the photon number of the incoming pulse, which further complicates the analysis \cite{wang_phaseerror_2025,mizutani_passive_2025}.